MyLife-Services/mylife-documentation/organizational/MyLife-product-services-roadmap.md

 #### Criteria to Complete the Milestone:
 1. All features are fully developed and tested.
-2. No critical or high-priority bugs remain.
+2. No critical bugs that block functionality are present.
-3. Stakeholders have reviewed the milestone.
+3. Stakeholders Outreach and communication
-4. Feedback from stakeholders has been implemented, if any.
-5. Stakeholders have approved the milestone.
+4. Stakeholder Feedback received and reviewed
+5. Identify and implement Stakeholder Feedback
+6. Gain Stakeholders approval

 #### Deliverables:
 All features deployed to production.